Environment and climate updates, open source tools & technology

 Explore their interactive map, data collections, workspaces, and dozens of other resources.

-Use their US Climate Resilience Toolkit to learn about potential climate hazards, find solutions to reduce climate-related risks, and protect your vulnerable assets.
+Explore their U.S. Climate Resilience Toolkit to identify climate hazards, reduce risks, and protect vulnerable assets.

-From a 5-Step Framework to Resilience, to the NCA Interactive Atlas, to climate vulnerability assessments, this website offers so many useful tools and resources!
+Key resources include the 5-Step Framework to Resilience, the NCA Interactive Atlas, and climate vulnerability assessments.

 Community

-- Discover business community challenges related to heat and water-related coastal issues
+Discover and discuss business community challenges surrounding heat and water-related coastal issues

-Stardust Startups NC accelerates innovative Climate Action solutions in the coastal plain of North Carolina through their microgrant program.
+Stardust Startups NC accelerates innovative Climate Action solutions in the coastal plain of North Carolina through their microgrant program, $500 Coastal Idea Challenge, and other support.

 What they do: